How to Link Your Google Ads and Analytics Accounts

 - Log in to your Google Analytics account.

-- Go to the Admin panel and click on the “AdWords linking”.
+- Go to the Admin panel and click on the “Google Ads linking”.

 - If you’re using the same Google account for both services, you’ll see the list of the available accounts.
 Check the box next to the account you need and click “Continue”.

-Now you have to enter a link group title and turn on the views in which you need the AdWords data. Сlick on “Link accounts”.
+Now you have to enter a link group title and turn on the views in which you need the Google Ads data. Сlick on “Link accounts”.

 Ta da!
-Now the “Campaigns” reports in AdWords and the “Acquisition” reports in Google Analytics will become more detailed.
-If you run advertising campaigns with services other than Google AdWords, and want to see the cost data for these campaigns in your Google Analytics reports, there are two options.
+Now the “Campaigns” reports in Google Ads and the “Acquisition” reports in Google Analytics will become more detailed.
+If you run advertising campaigns with services other than Google Ads, and want to see the cost data for these campaigns in your Google Analytics reports, there are two options.
 You could import the data manually using the Data Import feature, or use OWOX BI Pipeline to automate the import.
-In this way, you’ll get the data from Google AdWords and non-Google advertising services together in a single Google Analytics report.
+In this way, you’ll get the data from Google Ads and non-Google advertising services together in a single Google Analytics report.

 We hope that you’ll find the blogpost useful.
 In case you still have any questions left, we’d be happy to answer them in the comment section below;)